 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact

 XV.
-Pu blic Services.
+Pul blic Services.

-Would t the project:
+Would t he project:

 a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services:

-Fire protection? \boxtimes
+Fire protection? $\boxtimes$

-Police protection? \boxtimes
+Police protection? $\boxtimes$

-Schools? \boxtimes
+Schools? $\boxtimes$

-Parks? \boxtimes
+Parks? $\boxtimes$

-Other public facilities? \boxtimes
+Other public facilities? $\boxtimes$